MicrosoftDocs/xamarin-docs/docs/android/platform/firebase-job-dispatcher.md

                       .Build();
 ```

-### Cancelling a Job
+### Cancelling a job

 It is possible to cancel all the jobs that have been scheduled, or just a single job using the `FirebaseJobDispatcher.CancelAll()` method or the `FirebaseJobDispatcher.Cancel(string)` method:

 ```csharp
 int cancelResult = dispatcher.CancelAll();